abpio/abp-commercial-docs/en/getting-started-maui.md

 The emulator or a physical phone **cannot connect to the backend** on `localhost`.
 To fix this problem, we need to configure port mapping.

-Open a command line terminal and run the [`adb reverse`](https://developer.android.com/studio/command-line/adb#forwardports) command to mapping the backend application port to a emulator.
+Open a command line terminal and run the [`adb reverse`](https://developer.android.com/studio/command-line/adb#forwardports) command to set up the port forwarding, which forwards requests on a specific host port to a different port on a device.
 For example:

 `adb reverse tcp:44305: tcp:44305`